 If you do not store your refrigerator correctly, it can become damaged while in storage.
 Keep your refrigerator damage-free by following these storage tips:

 Are you looking for a location to store your refrigerator?
-Store Here has storage facilities in Alabama, California, Colorado, Georgia, Indiana, Kentucky, Michigan, Missouri, New Jersey, South Carolina, Tennessee, Texas and West Virginia with climate controlled storage units.
+Store Here has storage facilities in Alabama, California, Georgia, Indiana, South Carolina, Texas, Wisconsin, and more states across the US with temperature controlled storage units.
 Reserve your storage unit today!